mobiusml/mobius_on-premise_doc/source/video_keywording.rst

 Thumbnails
 ----------

-There is option to keep thumbnails for segments and subsegments.
+There is option to keep thumbnail images for segments and subsegments.
 To enable the thumbnails set the argument `thumbnails_enabled` to `True` (`False` by default).
+Thumbnail images can be useful for visualizations of predictions on segments or subsegments of interest.

 To get a thumbnail for segment use the following command:
 ::